Safe Computing at NC State

 - Social networking

-Don't put any pictures or messages online (e.g., FaceBook, Myspace) that you wouldn't want published in a newspaper.
-For more information, see "Social Networking On and Beyond Campus" in the Fall 2009 issue of Computing@NC State.
+Don't put any pictures or messages online (e.g., FaceBook, Twitter) that you wouldn't want published in the news media.

 - Hard drive cleaning

-Before you discard your computer, erase the hard drive with special software.
-See Data Removal for details.
+Before you discard your computer, erase your hard drive with special software.
+See

-- Disposal of media that contain sensitive university data
+- Disposing of media that contain sensitive university data